Public Health Section

 Ordinances & By-Laws

-Local Authorities Ordinance, 1996 — Section 112(c) Any accumulation or deposit which is a nuisance or is likely to become a breeding place for mosquitoes, flies, or any vermin.
+Local Authorities Ordinance, 1996 — Section 112(c) Any collection or deposit that becomes a nuisance or is likely to become a breeding ground for mosquitoes, flies or any pest.

-Local Authorities (Cleanliness) By-Laws, 1999 — By-law 28(2) Fails or neglects to cut, trim or maintain the vegetation on property likely to harbour pests or disease-bearing insects.
+Local Authorities (Cleanliness) By-Laws, 1999 — By-Law 28(2) Failure or neglect to cut, trim or maintain vegetation on premises that is likely to become a shelter for pests or disease-carrying insects.

-Federal Law — Destruction of Disease-Bearing Insect Act, 1975 (Act 154) Enforced by Ministry of Health Malaysia & Divisional Health Office.
+Federal Law — Destruction of Disease-Bearing Insects Act, 1975 (Act 154) Enforced by the Ministry of Health Malaysia & Divisional Health Office.

 Definition

-Controlling insect populations, commonly mosquitoes, by applying pesticides to aquatic breeding habitats to eliminate them in their larval stage.
+Controlling insect populations, particularly mosquitoes, by applying pesticides to aquatic breeding habitats to destroy them at the larval stage.

 Safety

-When used according to product label instructions, larvicides do not harm people, pets, or the environment.
-Available in tablet, granule, or liquid form.
+When used according to product label instructions, larvicide does not harm humans, pets or the environment.
+Available in tablet, granule or liquid form.

 Coverage

-Larviciding is conducted by the Council at commercial centres, places of worship, residential areas, markets, and hawker centres across Miri City.
+Larviciding is carried out by the Council at commercial centres, places of worship, residential areas, markets and hawker centres throughout Miri City.

 Health Education

-Promoting public awareness to prevent the transmission of vector-borne diseases by eliminating mosquito breeding and hiding places.
+Promoting public awareness to prevent the spread of vector-borne diseases by eliminating mosquito breeding and hiding sites.

 Stagnant Water (Breeding)

 Cut, trim and maintain vegetation.
-Preferably ensure the first branch has a clearance of at least 2 feet from the ground.
+Ensure the first branch has a clearance of at least 2 feet from the ground.

-Avoid accumulation or deposit of articles in a manner likely to create hiding or resting places for mosquitoes.
+Avoid accumulation or hoarding of items that may create hiding or resting places for mosquitoes.

 Fogging